-Employment of dancers is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
-Employment of choreographers is projected to grow 3 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of dancers is projected to show little or no change from 2018 to 2028.
+Employment of choreographers is projected to decline 3 percent from 2018 to 2028.

 A continued interest in dance and in pop culture may provide opportunities in venues outside of dance companies, such as TV or movies, casinos, and theme parks, or as judges in dance competitions.
 Many dancers and choreographers, nonetheless, struggle to find opportunities to express themselves; dance companies rely on word of mouth, grants, and public funding.

 Many dancers begin training when they are young and continue to learn throughout their careers.
 Ballet dancers begin training the earliest, usually between the ages of 5 and 8 for girls and a few years later for boys.
 Their training becomes more serious as they enter their teens, and most ballet dancers begin their professional careers by the time they are 18.